 The central task of the website is a permanently accessible and intuitive user interface for the transcriptions of capitularies as well as related information.
 The publication is primarily directed towards an (interdisciplinary) expert audience, but should also make it possible for the interested layman and the general public to gain access to this specific field of research.
+More detailed information on the technical implementation of the project can be found in the documentation by Marcello Perathoner.

 The website should be displayed correctly with all current browsers such as Mozilla Firefox, Internet Explorer, Microsoft Edge, Google Chrome, Safari and Opera.